-- International conventions such as: OECD Convention on Combating Bribery of Foreign Officials in International Business Transactions, Convention against Corruption of the United Nations; - Anti-corruption laws in force in the countries where the Company conducts its activities; - Laws with extra-territorial effect such as French Sapin II Law, US Foreign Corrupt Practices Act (FCPA), the UK Bribery Act, which allow countries' authorities to sanction acts of corruption committed beyond their borders.
-Persons who breach these rules are subject to simultaneous prosecutions in several countries for the same offence.
+- International conventions such as the OECD Convention on Combating Bribery of Foreign Officials in International Business Transactions or the Convention against Corruption of the United Nations; - Anti-corruption laws in force in the countries where the Company conducts its activities; - Laws with extra-territorial effect such as the French Sapin II law, the US Foreign Corrupt Practices Act (FCPA), or the UK Bribery Act, which allow countries' authorities to sanction acts of corruption committed beyond their borders.
+Persons who breach these rules can be subject to simultaneous prosecutions in several countries for the same offence.